Ephigenia/franklin/README.md

 # DESCRIPTION

 Franklin is a very basic PHP5-script that collects data from various tests that you’ve configured from websites and services for a later display as charts in a report page.
+See a [live demo](http://franklin.marceleichner.de/).

 # REQUIREMENTS